stephen-fox/brkit/README.md

 }
 ```

-The `ProcessIO` interface type fulfills a similar role as the `io.ReadWriter`.
-It abstracts a process' input/output and other important attributes.
-Normally,
-this is provided by the `process.Process` type - but can be implemented
-different as desired.
+###### Format string exploitation
 This library also provides functions for automating the creation of format
 string attacks, primarily through the direct parameter access (DPA) feature.
 The `SetupFormatStringLeakViaDPA` function accomplishes this by first leaking
 an oracle string within a newly created format string.
 This oracle is replaced
 with an address provided by the caller.
 All of this is done before returning
-to the caller:
+to the caller.

+The `ProcessIO` interface type fulfills a similar role as the `io.ReadWriter`.
+It abstracts a process' input/output and other important attributes.
+Normally,
+this is provided by the `process.Process` type - but can be implemented
+different as desired.

+This allows for format string exploitation automation:

 ```go
 func ExampleSetupFormatStringLeakViaDPA() {